Spatial Knowledge Graph-Guided Multimodal Synthesis: Preliminaries

 where \(E\) denotes the set of nodes (objects) and \(T\) denotes the set of triplets describing spatial relations.
 These relationships may include directional relationships (e.g., ``to the left of'' and ``to the right of''), distance relationships (e.g., ``close to'' and ``far away''), or a combination of both.
 SKG represents a collection of objects and their spatial relationships within a specific scene.

 In contrast to Scene Graphs~\cite{vg, scene_graph}, which provide a general representation of scenes, the triplets in an SKG are specifically designed to emphasize spatial relations, with nodes \(E\) containing detailed descriptions of objects.
-This structured representation enables the generation of complex and detailed multimodal synthesis data that emphasize spatial relationships.
+This structured representation facilitates the generation of complex, detailed multimodal data that accurately capture spatial relationships.
+By systematically modeling spatial relationships through SKG, our method bridges the gap between multimodal synthetic data and human-like spatial understanding.